 - 2 tablespoon cocoa powder

-- ½ teaspoon baking powder
+- ¾ teaspoon baking powder

 - 2 tablespoon milk

-For the frosting
+For vanilla buttercream frosting

-- 125 g unsalted butter
+- 150 g unsalted butter

-- 500 g powdered sugar
+- 150 g powdered sugar

 Equipment

-Instructions
+Cooking Instructions

 - Assemble the lunchbox cake.
 Spread buttercream on each layer and apply the first coat of frosting.
 After 15 minutes, add the final frosting, decorate and serve.

-Notes
+Recipe Notes

 Nutrition

 Calories have been calculated using an online calculator.
-Nutritional information offered on Honest Food Talks is for general information purposes and are only rough estimations.
+Nutritional information offered on Honest Food Talks is for general information purposes and is only a rough estimate.

 How did your frosty and sweet dessert turn out?
-Share with your lovely home masterpieces by posting a photo and tagging us on Instagram at @honestfoodtalks!
+Share with your lovely home masterpieces by posting a photo and tagging us on Instagram at @honestfoodtalks.

 Have you heard of Honey Toast?
 They are the next dessert craze from Japan and Korea that has captivated home bakers across the globe.
-Check out our recipe on how to make them at home!
+Check out our recipe on how to make them at home.

 Quinton